Norman Cross Prison: Health

 Sick prisoners were initially treated in the prison hospital by two French Navy surgeons and 24 orderlies.

-As the number of prisoners increased, disease spread throughout the camp.
-1,020 prisoners died in a typhus outbreak in 1800–1801.
+As the number of prisoners increased, disease spread throughout the camp and 1,020 prisoners died in a typhus outbreak in 1800–1801.
 A special 'typhus cemetery' was dug near the camp.

 Leonard Gillespie, Surgeon to the Fleet, wrote in 1804 that pneumonia was common with some cases becoming fatal carditis.
 There were also many cases of consumption.
 A brick house for a resident British surgeon was built adjacent to the prison hospital in 1805.

-A peculiar outbreak of Nyctalopia or night-blindness affected many of the prisoners in 1806.
+A peculiar outbreak of nyctalopia or night-blindness affected many of the prisoners in 1806.
 They became severely dyspeptic and completely blind from sunset until dawn, to the extent that their fitter companions had to lead them around the camp.
 Various treatments were tried and failed; finally they were cured with black hellebore, given as snuff, which relieved the dyspepsia and restored their night vision within a few days.

 A total of 1,770 prisoner deaths were recorded, the majority from disease, during the time the prison was in operation, although the records are incomplete.

 Craft and prison economy

 At the outbreak of the war, the Transport Board wrote that "the prisoners in all the depots in the country are at full liberty to exercise their industry within the prisons, in manufacturing and selling any articles they may think proper excepting those which would affect the Revenue in opposition to the Laws, obscene toys and drawings, or articles made either from their clothing or the prison stores".

 Many prisoners at Norman Cross made artefacts such as toys, model ships and dominoes sets from carved wood or animal bone, and straw marquetry.
-Examples of the prisoners' craftwork were sold to visitors and passers by.
+Examples of the prisoners' craftwork were sold to visitors and passersby.
 Some highly skilled prisoners were commissioned by wealthy individuals, some of the prisoners becoming very rich in the process.
 Archdeacon William Strong, a regular visitor to the prison, notes in his diary of 23 October 1801 that he provided a piece of mahogany and paid a prisoner £1 15s 6d to build a model of the Block House and £2 2s for a straw picture of Peterborough Cathedral.

 Prisoners were permitted to sell artefacts twice a week at the local market, or daily at the prison gate.
 Prices were regulated so the prisoners did not undersell local industries.
 In return, prisoners were permitted to buy additional food, tobacco, wine, clothes or materials for further work.
 In 1813 ten inmates on behalf of the prisoners were allowed to attend the sale of articles, a long tent was erected in the barrack-yard, where these were exhibited to the visitors, who had purchased articles through the summer, to the amount of £50 to £60 a week.